* Kerry praises Saudis

 By Lesley Wroughton and Angus McDowall

-Saudi concerns are also partly founded on a fear that President Barack Obama's moves to reduce tensions with Iran will give the kingdom's main regional adversary an opportunity to extend its influence in Arab countries.
+Saudi concerns are also partly founded on a fear that President Barack Obama's moves to reduce tensions with Iran will give Riyadh's main regional foe an opportunity to extend its influence in Arab countries.

 "The Saudis' position will not be changed until it's proven on the ground that the U.S. is changing its policy," said Mustafa Alani, an analyst at the Gulf Research Centre in Geneva.

-Saudi royals were disappointed by Kerry's efforts to forge an agreement in August to disarm Syria's chemical arsenal and avoid U.S. bombing, Alani said.
+Saudi royals were also disappointed by Kerry's efforts in bringing about an agreement to disarm Syria's chemical arsenal in August after a gas attack in Damascus, Alani said.

 "They want a clear commitment from the American side that Geneva 2 (peace talks) will not turn into 3, 4 and 5.
 And if this process fails to achieve the objective of removing Assad from power, the Americans should change their policy from diplomacy to changing the balance on the ground," he said.

-On ending the stalemate with Tehran over its nuclear programme, a U.S. official said: "We frankly completely agree with the Saudis about their concerns."
+On ending the stalemate with Tehran over its nuclear programme, the official said: "We frankly completely agree with the Saudis about their concerns."

-In addition to Riyadh, Jerusalem and Bethlehem, Kerry will make stops in Jordan, the United Arab Emirates, Algeria and Morocco on his current trip.
+In addition to Riyadh, Jerusalem and Bethlehem, Kerry will make stops in Jordan, the United Arab Emirates, Algeria and Morocco.